justgord/mons/readme.md

 Mongo Namespace : monsget / monsput
 ========

 The idea is to treat the whole of mongo datastore as a single namespaced heirarchy, where each piece of json can be addressed via a path.

+so all data can be addressed like : project.database.collection.objectid.property.arry.item.attribute.value

 This makes it easier to do shell scripting tasks with data, and can also be a nice interface to use within node.js programs.